aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changelog ###

+#### 1.9.0 ####
+- New features
+	- Map CalDAV server colors to Outlook category colors.
+It is possible to choose the  category color manually or fetch the color from the server and map it to the nearest supported Outlook color.
+- bug fixes
+	- Don't use environment specific newline, in data sent to the server
+	- Escape Uris, which are inserted into XML documents
+	- Remove unused calDavReadWriteTimeout from config

 #### 1.8.0 ####
 - New features